 Cancel reply

-Copying of materials is allowed only with an active link to the source
+Copying materials is permitted only with an active link to the source

 Are black moles on the body dangerous?

-Should I be worried if a black mole is found on the body?
+Should I worry if I have a black mole on my body?
 Moles are formed as a result of the accumulation of pigment cells - melanocytes containing melanin.
-This substance is responsible for the color of hair and eyes, it also gives a characteristic shade to age spots.
-With a small amount of melanin, moles on the body have a light brown color, while large amounts of this substance give the pigment spot a dark brown or black color.
-A black mole, considered one of the types of benign skin neoplasms, indicates the accumulation of an excess amount of melanin.
+This substance is responsible for the color of hair and eyes, and it also gives a characteristic shade to age spots.
+At small quantity melanin, moles on the body are light brown in color, but large amounts of this substance give the pigment spot a dark brown or black color.
+A black mole, considered one of the types of benign skin tumors, indicates the accumulation of excess melanin.

-Scientific studies have confirmed that most congenital pigment clusters of dark blue or black are not considered dangerous.
-The danger is represented by dark dots that appeared in adulthood, or a sharp change in the shade and structure of existing ones.
+Scientific research has confirmed that most congenital pigment clusters that are dark blue or black are not considered dangerous.
+The danger comes from dark spots that appear in adulthood, or a sharp change in the shade and structure of existing ones.

-Most of the time, these changes are harmless.
+Most often, such changes are harmless.
 A black mole on the back or any other part of the body can appear under the influence of many factors.
-First of all, this is long-term exposure to ultraviolet rays.
-The shade of a birthmark depends on the amount of melanin, an increase in which can occur under the influence of solar radiation.
-If the moles on the body are in open places, over time, black dots may form on them - accumulations of melanin.
+First of all, this is prolonged exposure to ultraviolet rays.
+The shade of a birthmark depends on the amount of melanin, which can increase under the influence of solar radiation.
+If moles on the body are in open places, over time black spots may form on them - accumulations of melanin.
 Therefore, they should be protected from exposure to sunlight.
-This is especially true for dark spots.
-They contain an excess amount of melanin, which only increases when sunlight hits the skin.
+This is especially true for dark colored spots.
+They contain an excess amount of melanin, which only increases when the skin is exposed to sunlight.

 In order to avoid the appearance of a dark spot when going outside in sunny weather, you must follow basic precautions.
-Sunbathing is recommended during periods of least solar activity - in the morning or in the evening.
-Do not stick nevi on the body with adhesive tape.
+It is recommended to sunbathe during periods of least solar activity - in the morning or evening.
+Do not cover nevi on the body with adhesive tape.
 This contributes to the greenhouse effect, which can lead to darkening and infection of the spot.
-Do not visit the solarium often.
+You should not visit the solarium often.
 You should go on vacation to places that have a climate suitable for your skin type.
-People with fair skin are advised to refuse to visit sea beaches, choosing shady areas for relaxation.
-Constant exposure to ultraviolet rays and trauma to the nevus are the main causes of malignant degeneration.
+People with fair skin are advised to avoid visiting sea beaches and choose shady areas for relaxation.
+Constant exposure to ultraviolet rays and injury to the nevus are the main causes of malignant degeneration.

-A mole on the back can change color when the hormonal background of the body changes, for example, during puberty, pregnancy and menopause in women.
+A mole on your back may change color when changing hormonal levels body, for example, during puberty, pregnancy and menopause in women.
 This phenomenon is not considered hazardous to health.
-It is worth consulting a doctor if, along with a change in color, there is a sharp increase in size, a change in shape and structure.
+You should consult a doctor if, along with a change in color, there is a sharp increase in size, change in shape and structure.

 When black spots become dangerous

-During a person's life, against the background of natural changes in the body, new nevi may appear, along with this, a change in existing ones is possible.
+During a person’s life, against the background of natural changes in the body, new nevi may appear, and at the same time, changes in existing ones are possible.
 When should you be concerned?

-The concern should be caused by that black mole that appeared on the skin suddenly, for no apparent reason.
-It can be the first sign of melanoma - skin cancer.
-Any dark dot that appears on the body should be a reason to visit a dermatologist.
-You should be wary if the appearance of a spot of a dark mole is accompanied by itching, peeling, ulceration and other signs of malignant degeneration.
+A black mole that appears on the skin suddenly, for no apparent reason, should cause concern.
+It may be the first sign of melanoma - skin cancer.
+Any dark spot that appears on the body should be a reason to visit a dermatologist.
+You should be wary if the appearance of a dark mole is accompanied by itching, peeling, ulceration and other signs of malignant degeneration.

-Each nevus on human skin can sooner or later become dangerous.
-Black dots are not dangerous if they have arisen for a long time or are congenital.
-An alarming sign is the sudden darkening of already existing light brown spots.
+Every nevus present on human skin can sooner or later become dangerous.
+Blackheads are not dangerous if they appeared long ago or are congenital.
+A warning sign is a sudden darkening of existing light brown spots.

 Complete darkening of the nevus does not occur immediately.
-At first, black dots appear on its surface.
-These inclusions can also be gray or red.
-Gradually, the appearance of the mole begins to change, the number of dark dots increases, the spot becomes black.
+First, black dots appear on its surface.
+These inclusions can be gray or red.
+Gradually, the appearance of the mole begins to change, the number of dark spots increases, and the spot becomes black.
 Such changes are considered a sign of increased melanin production.
-An excess of this substance in the body is dangerous, it can lead to malignant degeneration of the nevus.
+An excess of this substance in the body is dangerous; it can lead to malignant degeneration of the nevus.

 Similar neoplasms in children should not be ignored.
-The mole must be shown to the doctor.
-Black dots on the body of a child may be the first symptom of a dangerous disease - melanoma.
-Darkening of the neoplasm can occur when it is injured.
-When the hanging nevi are torn, their blood supply stops, which leads to a change in color.
-An injured mole disappears over time, but you should not wait for this.
-The doctor will choose a safe way to get rid of the blackened spot.
-It is also necessary to visit a doctor in cases where the mole has already disappeared.
-Hanging neoplasms can be a sign of a dangerous disease.
+The mole must be shown to a doctor.
+Black spots on a child's body may be the first symptom of a dangerous disease - melanoma.
+Darkening of the tumor can occur when it is injured.
+When there is a tear hanging nevi their blood supply stops, which leads to a change in color.
+An injured mole will disappear over time, but you shouldn’t wait for it to happen.
+The doctor will choose safe way getting rid of blackened spots.
+It is also necessary to visit a doctor in cases where the mole has already fallen off.
+Hanging tumors can be a sign of a dangerous disease.

-Thus, moles on a black body can be dangerous or safe.
-If signs of danger of a pigment spot appear, you should consult a dermatologist.
-Black nevi on the body significantly increase the risk of developing malignant neoplasms; a rapid color change is considered especially dangerous.
-If dark spots are found on the body, do not panic and demand their immediate removal.
+Thus, black moles on the body can be dangerous or harmless.
+If signs of danger from a pigment spot appear, you should consult a dermatologist.
+Black nevi on the body significantly increase the risk of developing malignant neoplasms, rapid color changes are considered especially dangerous.
+If you find dark spots on your body, do not panic and demand their immediate removal.
 In some cases, black moles are considered normal and do not require treatment.

 Nevus removal

-Do not try to get rid of the age spots yourself!
+Don't try to get rid of pigment spots on your own!

-After the examination, the doctor selects the best way to remove the formation.
-When it comes to malignantly degenerating moles, removal should be done exclusively surgically.
+After the examination, the doctor selects the optimal method for removing the formation.
+When it comes to malignantly degenerating moles, removal should be carried out exclusively surgically.
 After the operation, a course of chemotherapy and treatment with hormonal drugs that increase the activity of the immune system is carried out.
-Ordinary moles can be removed by any means.
-For example, cryodestruction helps well - the removal of benign neoplasms by exposure to low temperatures.
-No less effective are laser and radio wave effects.
+Regular moles can be removed by any means.
+For example, cryodestruction helps well - removal of benign neoplasms by exposure to low temperatures.
+Laser and radio wave treatments are considered no less effective.

 Can a black mole turn into cancer?
-A photo
+Photo

-Every person on the body has small dark dots that appeared no one knows when.
+Every person has small dark spots on their body that appeared unknown when.
 They are also called black moles.
-These are non-cancerous formations caused by the overgrowth of skin pigment cells.
+These are non-oncological formations caused by excessively rapid growth of skin pigment cells.
 Most of them are flat.
-Black moles are characterized by a uniform color and regular rounded shape.
+Black moles are characterized by a uniform color and regular round shape.

-Typically, these moles appear in childhood.
+Typically, such moles appear in childhood.
 Before puberty, they can darken and increase in size.
-People with dark hair acquire a more saturated color of pigmentation than fair-haired people.
+People with dark hair acquire more intense pigmentation than those with fair hair.

-On average, adults have 10 to 40 of these skin pigmentations.
-But after 30, they rarely develop, therefore, if detected, they require close attention and a comprehensive examination by a dermatologist.
-This is due to the fact that sometimes these harmless formations, without causing any suspicion, can easily turn into melanoma (the most aggressive form of skin cancer).
+On average, adults have between 10 and 40 of these pigmentations on their skin.
+But after 30, they rarely develop, so if detected, they require close attention and comprehensive examination from a dermatologist.
+This is due to the fact that sometimes these harmless formations, without causing any suspicion, can easily develop into melanoma (the most aggressive form of skin cancer).

 Black mole on the body - what is it?

-It is necessary to learn to distinguish birthmarks on the skin from cancerous tumors.
-In total, there are three main types of formations associated with pigmented tissues:
+You need to learn to distinguish birthmarks on the skin from cancerous tumors.
+There are three main types of formations associated with pigmented tissues:

-Usually found in places above the waist, which are subject to solar influence.
-Rarely found on the scalp, chest, buttocks.
+Usually found in areas above the waist that are susceptible to solar influence.
+Rarely found on the scalp, chest, and buttocks.
 If there are more than 50 such formations on the human body, you need to be vigilant and regularly conduct self-diagnosis.
 Although, in fairness, it is worth noting that it is this species that most rarely transforms into cancer.

 Black moles are harmless: